 Turn the employee ID login challenge on or off

-From the Admin console Home page, go to SecurityLogin challenges.
+In the Admin console, go to Menu SecurityAuthenticationLogin challenges.

 - On the left, select the organizational unit where you want to set a login challenge.